Rock beauty: Habitat and biology

+Habitat

-The rock beauty is found at depths between 3 and 92 m.
-They occur around jetties, rocky reefs and coral reefs, while the juveniles are often seen in areas of fire coral.
-They feed largely on sponges but will also eat corals, zoantharians, bryozoans, gorgonians, tunicates and algae.
+The rock beauty is found at depths between 3-92 m.
+Adults occur around jetties, rocky reefs and coral reefs, while juveniles are often seen in areas of fire coral.

+Diet

+Adult rock beauties feed largely on sponges but will also eat corals, zoantharians, bryozoans, gorgonians, tunicates and algae.
+It is also thought that they consume the mucus secreted by other fish.

+Reproduction and growth

-The adults are normally encountered as pairs and appear to form long term monogamous pairs.
+Adult rock beauties are normally encountered as pairs and appear to form long-term monogamous pairs.
 These pairs frequently consist of a larger individual and a smaller one, possibly indicating sexual dimorphism, although there is no sexual dichromatism.
-During mating the pair ascends in the water column, with their abdomens close together while they release eggs and milt into the water.
+During mating, the pair ascends in the water column with their abdomens close together as they release eggs and milt into the water.
 A female can lay between 25,000 and 75,000 eggs in an evening, and up to 10 million in a season.
-The transparent eggs are pelagic and float in the water, hatching after 15–20 hours.
+The transparent eggs are pelagic and hatch after 15–20 hours.
 The initial larvae have a large yolk sac and lack functional eyes, gut or fins.
-After 48 hours the yolk is absorbed and the larvae have more of a resemblance to normal fish.
-These larvae feed on plankton in the water.
-They grow rapidly, and after around 3–4 weeks from hatching they settle on the substrate.
-They are highly territorial but, unlike some related species, they do not act as cleaner fish.
-Their diet is thought to be plankton, benthic invertebrates and the mucus secreted by other fish.
+After 48 hours, the yolk is absorbed and the larvae have more of a resemblance to normal fish.
+These larvae feed on plankton and grow rapidly, and after around 3–4 weeks from hatching, they settle on the substrate.

-Systematics

-The rock beauty was first formally described in 1795 as Chaetodon tricolor by the German physician and naturalist Marcus Elieser Bloch (1723–1799) with the type locality given as Brazil.
-When Bernard Germain de Lacépède created the genus Holacanthus he used Chaetodon tricolor as the type species.
-The species is placed by some authorities in the monotypic subgenus Holacanthus, all the others being in the subgenus Angelichthys.
-The specific name of this species, tricolor, refers to the three colour pattern of some adults which have a yellow front and black rear to the body with red fin margins.

-Utilisation
+Cleaning behavior

+Unlike some related species, the rock beauty does not act as a cleaner fish.

+Human interactions

-The rock beauty is one of the more popular Caribbean marine angelfish in the aquarium trade.
-It has become available as a captive bred specimens in the 2020s.
+The rock beauty is one of the more popular Caribbean marine angelfish species in the aquarium trade.
+The trade was supplied exclusively by wild-caught specimens until captive breeding of this species appeared in the 2020s.